Ultra High Energy Cosmic Rays in Our Universe: The Ceiling of the UHECR Physics

+Is there a ceiling on the energy of a particle, such as the energy of the proton?
+This is a persistent question to ask and to address - we don't see any profound reason(s) to say "no" to this question.

-An UHECR particle of energy $10^{25}\,eV$ encountering the $3^\circ$ CMB photon would have the CM energy squared of $1.3\times 10^{22}\, eV^2$ or the CM energy $115\, GeV$, just above the $W^\pm$ or $Z^0$ mass.
-This is where Weiler called it the $Z^0$-bursts\cite{Weiler}.
+An UHECR particle of energy $10^{25}\,eV$ encountering the $3^\circ\,K$ CMB photon would have the CM energy squared of $1.3\times 10^{22}\, eV^2$ or the CM energy $115\, GeV$, just above the $W^\pm$ or $Z^0$ mass.
+This is where Weiler called it the $Z^0$-bursts \cite{Weiler}.
 Clearly, both $W^\pm$ and $Z^0$ show up at these energies.

-If the UHECR particle would be a proton, an alpha particle, or one of those familiar particles in the Standard Model, it would be a replay of the Standard Model\cite{PDG10}, except the very odd kinematics.
+If the UHECR particle would be a proton, an alpha particle, or one of those familiar particles in the Standard Model, it would be a replay of the Standard Model \cite{PDG10}, except the very odd kinematics.

 What if the UHECR particle is something else, such as some supersymmetric particle?
-But it interacts with the $3^\circ$ CMB photon, or with the electromagnetic interactions; it means that it carries the electric charge.
+But it interacts with the $3^\circ\,K$ CMB photon, or with the electromagnetic interactions; it means that it carries the ordinary electric charge.
 We infer that this supersymmetric particle cannot be the lowest-mass neutral supersymmetric particle.
-The open-up of new channel would be very interesting.

-In other words, the initial UHECR's do not have to be the ordinary particles and may not interact with the $3^\circ$ CMB - we should partition these UHECR's accordingly.
-It could be the supersymmetric particle to begin with - the primary supersymmetric particle decays eventually the most stable neutral supersymmetric particle plus a bunch of more familiar particles.
-Our Universe might be full of surprises foe us.

-The other aspect is well-known - the occurrence of the $W^\pm$ or $Z^0$ bursts when we crosses the thresholds, as we know the CM energy exceeding $100\,GeV$.
-This ought to be rather familiar, except that things are happening with the very odd kinematics.
+The open-up of such new channel would be fantastic.
+Nevertheless, the Standard Model \cite{Hwang417} is working so well and it seems to be so complete and so self-repulsive, so that the chance of the opening of another world seems to be rather slim.